 What are the odds of winning Yotta?

 Unfortunately, your odds of winning anything substantial are not good, to put it lightly.
 Your odds of snagging the grand prize are expectedly outlandish at 8 billion to 1.
-For the runner-up prize (a Tesla 3), they’re somewhat friendlier at 133 million to 1.
+For the runner-up prize (“Yotta Hotpot” aka $250,000 that increases by $50,000 each week that there’s no winner), they’re somewhat friendlier at 133 million to 1.
 To see the odds for each prize, check out the official rules.

 So, suffice to say that you should not sign up for a Yotta account expecting to hit the jackpot.
 That said, it does come with other features that could help you hit some more realistic goals.